TxCorpi0x/flower-homomorphic_encryption/README.md

-# Secure FL applied to medical imaging with fully homomorphic encryption
+# Secure FL applied to medical imaging with fully homomorphic encryption and zero-knowledge proofs

+This repository contains code for secure federated learning (FL) experiments with support for:
+- **Baseline FL**: Standard federated learning without cryptographic protection
+- **Homomorphic Encryption (HE)**: Using TenSEAL for encrypted parameter aggregation
+- **Zero-Knowledge Proofs (ZKP)**: Using Pedersen commitments for parameter verification

-This GitHub contains the code used to run the experiments presented in a scientific paper (to be published very soon) and a [presentation given at Flower Summit 2023](https://youtu.be/pAvex7tpq2w?si=_sOmVMjiyA3cI0E5).
+The code was used for experiments presented in a scientific paper (to be published very soon) and a [presentation given at Flower Summit 2023](https://youtu.be/pAvex7tpq2w?si=_sOmVMjiyA3cI0E5).

+## 🆕 New Features

+- ✅ **Zero-Knowledge Proof support** for privacy-preserving parameter verification
+- ✅ **Performance benchmarking** for comparing Baseline vs HE vs ZKP
+- ✅ **Automated comparison script** to run all three modes and generate visualizations
+- ✅ **Detailed metrics tracking** (timing, memory, communication overhead)

+**See [ZKP_GUIDE.md](ZKP_GUIDE.md) for comprehensive documentation on ZKP and performance comparison.**
 ## Configure an environment
 1. Creating an environment
     ```